soif/EspBuddy/doc/command_examples.md

   - help            : espbuddy help

 ---------------------------------------------------------------------------------
++ TARGET            : Target of the command.
+Either:
+                       - the Host's ID (defined in $cfg['hosts'] from config.php).
+This is the easiest way!
-+ TARGET            : Either an Host ID (loaded from config.php), or an IP address or a Hostname. (--repo or --conf would then be needed)
+                       - an IP address or a Hostname.
+(Most of the time a --repo or --conf would also be needed!)
+                       - 'all' (for commands supporting batch mode) loops thru all defined Hosts (defined from config.php)

++ COMMAND|CMD_SET   : Command(s) to send.
+Either:
+                       - a single command as "command [value]" (following the the device's command own syntax)
-+ CMD_SET|COMMAND   : Either a commands List (loaded from config.php), or a single command.
+                       - a commands List's ID (defined in $cfg['commands'] from config.php),

 + ROOT_DIR          : Root directory (for the built-in Web Server).
 Either:
-                       - a REPO to only serves from the _Factory/REPO/ folder
+                       - a REPO to only serves from the /espb_backup/_Factory/REPO/ folder
-                       - an Host ID (or a Host folder) to only serves from its backup/folder
+                       - an Host ID (or a Host folder) to only serves from its /espb_backup/folder
-                       - an (absolute) path to a folder to serve
+                       - an (absolute) path of a directory
-                       - when left blank, it defaults to the backup folder
+                       - when left blank, it defaults to the /espb_backup/ folder (prefered way)

 + OPTIONS :
-    -y              : Automatically confirm Yes/No
-    -d              : Dry Run.
+    -y              : Automatically set YES to confirm "Yes/No" dialogs -d              : Dry Run.
 Show commands but don't apply them -v              : Verbose mode
-    -j              : Displays result as JSON (only for send, status, sonodiy api commands) -D              : Debug mode (shows PHP errors) --conf=xxx      : Config name to use (overrides per host config) --repo=xxx      : Repo to use (overrides per host config)
+    -j              : Displays result as JSON (only for 'send', 'status', 'sonodiy api' commands) -D              : Debug mode (shows PHP errors) --conf=xxx      : Config name to use (overrides per host settings) --repo=xxx      : Repository to use (overrides per host settings)

 + UPLOAD_OPTIONS :
-    -b              : Build before Uploading
+    -b              : Build before Flashing/Uploading/Upgrading firmware
-    -w              : Wire Mode : Upload using the serial port instead of the default OTA -e              : In Wire Mode, erase flash first, then upload -m              : Switch to serial monitor after upload -p              : Upload previous firmware backuped, instead of the latest built -s              : Skip Intermediate Upload (if set) -c              : When using --firm, make a copy instead of a symbolic link --port=xxx      : Serial port to use (override main or per host serial port) --rate=xxx      : Serial port speed to use (override main or per host serial port)
+    -w              : Wire Mode : Upload using the serial port instead of the default OTA -e              : In Wire Mode, erase flash first, then upload -m              : Switch to serial monitor after upload -p              : Upload previous firmware backuped (instead of the latest build) -s              : Skip Intermediate OTA Upload (when 2steps mode is  set) -c              : When using --firm, make a copy instead of a symbolic link --port=xxx      : Serial port to use (override main or per host serial port) --rate=xxx      : Serial port speed to use (override main or per host serial port)